-This journal adheres to the criteria for authorship developed by the International Council of Editors of Biomedical Journals (icmje.org).
-Accordingly, authorship credit should be granted only to persons who meet all three of the following criteria:
+This journal adheres to the criteria for authorship developed by the International Committee of Medical Journal Editors (icmje.org).
+Accordingly, authorship credit should be granted only to persons who meet all four of the following criteria:

-- 1) substantial contributions to conception and design of the study, or acquisition of data, or analysis and interpretation of results; - 2) drafting the article or revising it critically for important intellectual content; and - 3) final approval of the version to be published.
+- 1) substantial contributions to conception and design of the study, or acquisition of data, or analysis and interpretation of results; - 2) drafting the article or revising it critically for important intellectual content; - 3) final approval of the version to be published; AND - 4) agreement to be accountable for all aspects of the study to ensure that questions related to the accuracy or integrity of any part of the study are appropriately investigated and resolved.

 All persons who meet these criteria should be listed as authors.
 The order of authorship on the byline should be a joint decision of the co-authors, and the Corresponding Author should be prepared to explain that order.
-If there are more than seven authors, a letter stating the contributions of each author should be submitted to the Editor, who will determine if all authors meet the above criteria.
+If there are more than seven authors, the contributions of each author should be included in the cover letter so the Editor can determine if all authors meet the above criteria.